-Did you know that you can start a lemon tree in a cup?
+Did you know that you can start a real, fruit-bearing indoor lemon tree in a teacup or mug?

 Typically, lemon trees flourish outdoors year-round in hot, sunny regions, but they can also thrive indoors as edible houseplants in cold-season climates.

 These miniature citrus trees can deliver a big dose of cheer to any sunny space.
 And it’s practically foolproof.
 I planted seeds this April, enjoyed watching them spring up in the windowsill, have forgotten to water them for 7-8 days at a time, and 6 months later my little lemon tree forest is luxuriously green and smells fantastic.
 Best of all, they bear the exciting possibility of fruit!

 And probably, you’re aware of the fact that citrus fruit are very alkalinizing as well as rich in magnesium, calcium, phosphorus, potassium, and loads of vitamins.